InfinityLoop1309/AutoIncentives-Votium/README.md

 # AutoIncentives
-Smart Contract To Automatically Incentivize Gauge Votes On Bribe.Crv.Finance
+Smart Contract To Automatically Incentivize Gauge Votes On Votium.
+Based on the similar bounty of automatically incentivizing gauge votes on Bribe.Crv.Finance